 There would be no exclusivity or non-compete clauses between the NewCo and the parent companies.

-For the five year term, the NewCo would transact on EnronOnline for a minimum of fifty (50%) of its short-term physical and financial volume for fuel (coal and gas) and electricity with a term of two years or less.
-Any term arrangements over two years and the during the term of the PPA’s, or any extention thereof, on the 1999 & 2000 Peakers would be excluded from the percentage calculation.
-This would also exclude any product and service that was not offered through EnronOnline applicable to the NewCo.
+For the five year term, the NewCo would transact on EnronOnline for a minimum of fifty (50%) of its short-term (i.e. having a term of two years or less) physical and financial volume for [fuel (coal and gas) and electricity – SHOULDN’T FUEL AND OUTPUT BE DEFINED MORE BROADLY AS ANY FUEL OR OUTPUT THAT IS CURRENTLY OR AT ANY TIME DURING THE FIVE YEAR PERIOD TRADING ON ENRONONLINE?].
+Any term arrangements over two years in duration (including without limitation, the Power Purchase Agreements to sell to ENA the output of the 1999 and 2000 Peakers) would be excluded from the foregoing obligation.
+[DO WE MENTION THE OUT THAT DELAINEY SPOKE ABOUT AT OUR MEETING (I.E. IF THE BID/OFFER SPREAD IS TOO WIDE?]

 Risk Management Systems and Back Office Services (Administrative Services):

-ENA would provide the NewCo risk management and back office services (“Administrative Services”) under a contractual arrangementfor fee for a term of five years from the closing of the merger/IPO.
+ENA would provide the NewCo, for a fee, risk management and back office services (“Administrative Services”) under a contractual arrangement for a term of five years from the closing of the merger/IPO.
 If not terminated by either party with ninety days notice prior to the end of the initial term, it shall remain in effect for an additional twelve months on an evergreen basis.
 Every year after the initial term, either party would have the right to cancel the agreement by providing written notice to the other party no less than 90 days prior to the end of that term.
 ENA would provide all the services described herein with respect to all quantities of electric energy, electric capacity, ancillary services and fuel procurement generated, dispatched or scheduled for purchase and sale related to NewCo’s assets and any related contracts.
 ENA will provide the necessary resources and systems to execute the following services:

-Risk Management System and Controls: Provides daily positional reporting including daily profit and loss, deal and curve, entry, VAR reporting and limits monitoring;
+Risk Management System and Controls: Provides daily positional reporting including daily profit and loss, deal and curve entry, VAR reporting and limits monitoring;

-Deal Clearing: Prepares customer confirmations, contracts, broker, check-outs, interface with credit/legal and deal integrity;
+Deal Clearing: Prepares customer confirmations, contracts, broker, check-outs, interface with NewCo’s credit/legal groups and [monitor ?] deal integrity;

 Settlements: Provides reconciliation of invoices and payments to general ledger, cash management and cash settlements with counterparties;